Confirmation » Youth Confirmation

 Youth Confirmation

-Youth Confirmation is open to High School Freshman-Seniors starting the 2025-2026 school year.
-You must also:
+Youth Confirmation is open to High School Freshman-Seniors starting the 2026-2027 school year.

 • Be Baptized in the Catholic Church and have received your First Holy Communion.